 Employees of Polo Ralph Lauren Corp can expect to make the most, with the company offering a median salary of $80K; however, pay is widely dispersed from bottom to top, ranging from $59K to $139K.

 Popular Skills for Technical Designer, Apparel

-Apparel Technical Designers report using a diverse set of skills on the job.
+Survey results suggest that Apparel Technical Designers put a wide range of professional skills to use.
 Most notably, skills in Microsoft Outlook, Patternmaking, Microsoft Excel, and Technical Specification are correlated to pay that is above average.
-At the other end of the pay range are skills like Graphic Design, Adobe Photoshop, and Adobe Illustrator.
-The majority of those who know Adobe Illustrator also know Technical Specification.
+Skills that are correlated to lower pay, on the other hand, include Graphic Design, Adobe Photoshop, and Adobe Illustrator.
+Most people who know Adobe Illustrator also know Technical Specification.

 Pay by Experience Level for Technical Designer, Apparel